 Unilateral Planning Obligations

 A Unilateral Planning Obligation (UPO) is an obligation offered by the applicant to the planning authority either in support of a planning application or a planning appeal.
-Since the adoption of the Housing Supplementary Planning Document in November 2010, a unilateral planning obligation is required to be submitted with any planning application for residential development where no affordable housing is to be provided, which is typically applications for 1-3 dwellings.
+Since the adoption of the Housing Supplementary Planning Document in November 2010, a unilateral planning obligation is required to be submitted with any planning application for residential development where no affordable housing is to be provided, which is typically applications for 1 to 3 dwellings.

 There shall then be a period of 14 days in which to submit a fully completed and signed UPO to the Council with two colour copies (3 in total all in hard copy).
 The UPO must be appropriately fastened and in the correct order.
 The site plans must be signed by an interested party anywhere on the plan.
 The appropriate attestation clause must also be used.
 Also, within this 14 day period, a Land Registry title document (carried out post submission date)showing ownership of the land shall be submitted.